jessnicwelch/ORNL_CFPartners/csv_format_standard_documentation_20200818.md

 EVV,87.1,moss
 ```

-An explanation for missing values (i.e., flags) can be reported as a separate variable (column) as described below.
+An explanation for missing values (i.e., flags) can be reported as a separate variable (i.e., in an adjacent column) as described below.
 If a coding system is used to describe the missing data value, it must be documented elsewhere.

 **&mdash;Example: Missing Data Value Flags**
 The variable "soil_depth_cm_flag" provides a coding system (i.e, factor data type) to describe "soil_depth_cm".